 Scaffolding serves a useful purpose in building and construction.
 Thanks to these structures, it’s possible to reach certain areas of a building that’s going up easily and conveniently.
 These are wonderful replacements for ladders on account of their flexibility as well as ease when it comes to putting them up.
-That being said, scaffolding injuries are common in Indiana, and many workers suffer serious injuries that may put them out of work, leading to a number of health and financial complications.
+That being said, scaffolding injuries are common around the country, and many workers suffer serious injuries that may put them out of work, leading to a number of health and financial complications.

 Safety agencies such as OSHA put down regulations in building and construction so that workers are protected at all times.
 Project managers and supervisors are required to follow these guidelines to the letter to keep their workers safe.
 Not following these guidelines which then leads to an injury is considered as negligence according to the law, making it possible to sue for money damages.

 Let’s take a look at the various ways one can suffer a scaffolding-related injury: